theresa-m/theresa-m/README.md

 I've spent 5 years working on open source JVM and compiler projects.
 These days I've pivoted to try my hand at developer relations.
 I talk about how Java engineers can use their JDK to write more secure code.

-When I'm not working on open source, you'll find me spending time with my latest foster dog or cat, helping my local Toastmasters club members achieve their leadership & public speaking goals as the VP of Education.
+When I'm not working on open source, you'll find me spending time with my latest foster dog or cat.
 I also love spending as much time as I can in the great outdoors.